yzwang23/RFSW_RP_DLM/Readme.txt

 Select a folder containing XML exports, e.g., "XML_RP_Auto_HE_Manu_YZW_ID_P22", the script will generate OCTScan files in the designated output folder or in a new folder named "OCTScans_RP_Auto_HE_Manu_YZW_ID_P22" under the parent folder of XML export folder if no output folder is specified.

-For details of XML export folder naming convention as well as OCTScan structure, please refer to the notes in "script_sort_HE_XML_Export_to_OCTScan_multi_graders.m"
+For details of XML export folder naming convention as well as OCTScan structure, refer to the notes in "script_sort_HE_XML_Export_to_OCTScan_multi_graders.m"

 ##